UndergraduateArtificialIntelligenceClub/skin_cancer/README.md

 TODO:

-- ADD interpret top losses for med students to look at
+- Look for other medical data sets, hopefully binary

 - Make seperate Interactive Notebook: Ideas
-	- uses Test Data set
-	- competition versus model
+	- leaderboard
 	- compares to latest papers?
 	- visualizes what the model looks like
 	- shows the heatmap of what the model focuses on

-Model Tuning:
+Model Tuning/Improvement:

+- Check latest papers, architecture, tricks, data-sets?

+- fp-16 training

-- weight decay?
+- weight decay parameter increase?

-- testing data? - probably save for demo
+- mess with data augmentation, warp, lighting, rotate

+- iterative resizing

+- hotdog, not-hotdog ensemble

+- what is spatial dropout?